pcestola/ML4CV-Assignment/README.md

 ├── ckpts/              # Folder containing trained model weights (.pt files) ├── README.md           # This document
 ```
+The `main.ipynb` file is designed to summarize the entire workflow, including training, testing, and the ablation study.

+All custom functions and classes are contained within the `src` library.
+However, for clarity and ease of access, I have copied the most relevant functions directly into `main.ipynb`, ensuring that key parts of the implementation can be easily referenced without navigating through the library files.
+The remaining functions are imported from `src`.

+For completeness, I have also included the `train.py` and `test.py` files, which were used to perform the training and testing processes.
+Their results are documented within `main.ipynb`.

+Additionally, the results of the hyperparameter tuning and ablation study are stored in `tuning.csv` and `ablation.csv`, respectively.

 ## Setup
 This project is designed to run on Google Colab.